ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

 The section about one's “skills” is usually what lets me down the most in the CV of young people.
 It seems that most of the people are too humble to realize how much they can list in this section.
 There is no need to be modest; you should rather strive to be objective!
+Be sure to write your skills while keeping in mind those bullet points summarizing the job advertisement, as your skills must show that you are a good match for that position.

 Here are a few tips about what you could include and what not: